0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 - The Verifier Smart Contract verifies the zk Proof.
 - The Verifier Smart Contract checks that the State of the Issuer of the credential and the State of the user are still valid and have not been revoked.
 - If the verification is successful, the Verifier executes the logic defined in the Smart Contract.

+Note that an active action from the Verifier is only required at step 1.
+All the rest of the interaction is between the user and the Smart Contract.
+All the verification logic is executed programmatically inside the Smart Contract.

 ## Implement ERC20 ZK Airdrop in 20 Minutes